freckle/halt-action/README.md

 **When you need to halt the line**:

 Commit a file to `main` at `.github/HALT`.
-The file can be blank, or contain a short message about why -- which will become the status description.
+The file can be blank, or contain contents about why.
+The format for these contents is discussed later.

 This Action will see this addition and flip all open PRs to red.
 When the action runs on any PRs after that, as long as this file exists on `main`, those PRs